jhvanderschee/hugocodex/content/en/checkout.md

 url: donate/checkout
 ---

-{{< checkout `Payments are 100% secure and will be handled by either Mollies Paylink service, called Plink, or Paypal.me.
-In the next screen you will be redirected to a secure checkout process on either useplink.com or paypal.me.` >}}
+{{< checkout `Payments are 100% secure and will be handled by the Usecue payment page.
+On the next screen you can pay with a QR code, iDEAL or credit card.` >}}